 World Class Research Facilities

-The Department of Earth Science and Engineering is housed in Imperial’s grand traditional building, with all the state-of-the-art laboratories and research facilities that you would expect in a world-leading university.
+The Department of Earth Science and Engineering has state-of-the-art laboratories and research facilities, as you would expect at a world-leading university.

-The Earth Sciences and Engineering Department hosts state-of-the-art analytical and imaging facilties, the laboratories include
+The Department of Earth Science and Engineering hosts state-of-the-art analytical and imaging facilities.
+The laboratories include:

 The LODE laser lab